 For the palette and panel style boxes, painting supplies and wet panels are carried separately, and the manufacturers often sell complete “kits” that fit into a wooden box, cloth bag or carrying pack.

-The advantage of the all in one style is that everything is in one unit, and the painting supplies are at hand in drawers or compartments right there near the palette while you’re painting.
+The advantage of the all in one style is that everything is in one unit, and, depending on the configuration, the painting supplies are at hand in drawers or compartments right there near the palette while you’re painting.
 The disadvantage is that the all in one boxes are bulkier and heavier, and require a more sturdy (and expensive) tripod.

 Open Box M pochade boxOpen Box M